syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 ![](SfDataGrid_images/PDF/CurrentPage.png)

-#### ExportColumnWidth
+### ExportColumnWidth

-By default data grid columns will be exported to excel with the value of the `DataGridPdfExportOption.DefaultColumnWidth`.
-But you can also export the data grid to excel with the exact column widths from the SfDataGrid by setting [DataGridPdfExportOption.ExportColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~ExportColumnWidth.html) as `true`. `ExportColumnWidth` property's default value is false.
+By default, the data grid columns will be exported to Excel with the value of the `DataGridPdfExportOption.DefaultColumnWidth` but, you can also export the data grid to Excel with the exact column widths by setting the [DataGridPdfExportOption.ExportColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~ExportColumnWidth.html) to `true`.
+The default value of `ExportColumnWidth` property is false.

+{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.ExportColumnWidth = true;
 {% endhighlight %}
+{% endtabs %}

-#### ExportRowHeight
+### ExportRowHeight

-By default data grid rows will be exported to excel with the value of the `DataGridPdfExportOption.DefaultRowHeight`.
-But you can also export the data grid to excel with the exact row heights from the SfDataGrid by setting [DataGridPdfExportOption.ExportRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~ExportRowHeight.html) as `true`. `ExportRowHeight` property's default value is false.
+By default, the data grid rows will be exported to Excel with the value of the `DataGridPdfExportOption.DefaultRowHeight` but, you can also export the data grid to excel with the exact row heights from the SfDataGrid by setting the [DataGridPdfExportOption.ExportRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~ExportRowHeight.html) to `true`.
+The default value of `ExportRowHeight` property is false.

+{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.ExportRowHeight = true;
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/PDF/GridlineBoth.png)

-#### DefaultColumnWidth
+### DefaultColumnWidth

-SfDataGrid allow you to customize the column width in excel file based on your requirement by using [DataGridPdfExportOption.DefaultColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~DefaultColumnWidth.html) property.
-The `DefaultColumnWidth` value will be applied to all the columns in the excel sheet.
+The SfDataGrid allows customizing the column width in Excel file using the [DataGridPdfExportOption.DefaultColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~DefaultColumnWidth.html) property.
+The `DefaultColumnWidth` value will be applied to all the columns in the Excel sheet.

+{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.DefaultColumnWidth = 100;
 {% endhighlight %}
+{% endtabs %}

 ### DefaultRowHeight

-SfDataGrid allow you to customize the row height in excel file based on your requirement by using [DataGridPdfExportOption.DefaultRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~DefaultRowHeight.html) property.
-The `DefaultRowHeight` value will be applied to all the rows in the excel sheet.
+The SfDataGrid allows customizing the row height in Excel file using the [DataGridPdfExportOption.DefaultRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~DefaultRowHeight.html) property.
+The `DefaultRowHeight` value will be applied to all the rows in the Excel sheet.

+{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 option.DefaultRowHeight = 50;
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/PDF/ColumnWidth.png)

-### PDF page orientation change
+### PDF Page Orientation Change

-You can change the page orientation of PDF document while exporting.
+You can change the page orientation of the PDF document while exporting.
 The default page orientation is Portrait.

-To change the page orientation, you need to the exported PdfGrid value by using ExportToPdfGrid method and then draw that PdfGrid into a PdfDocument by changing the `PageSettings.Orientation` property of PdfDocument.
+To change the page orientation,  export PdfGrid value by using the ExportToPdfGrid method, then draw that PdfGrid into a PdfDocument by changing the `PageSettings.Orientation` property of PdfDocument.

+{% tabs %}
 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();
 PdfDocument pdfDocument = new PdfDocument();